ricfrr/pic_matcher/README.md

 ### 2. Screenshot Finder

 This tool is designed to specifically find and remove screenshots from your photo library.
-It uses a sophisticated heuristic engine to identify screenshots based on their content:
+It uses an heuristic approach to identify screenshots based on their content:

 - **Filename Analysis:** Instantly identifies files containing keywords like "screenshot".
 - **Content-Based Detection:** For other files, it analyzes a combination of: